halldorlogi/shorebird_bitrise_step/README.md

 # Shorebird Release

 This step will build a Flutter project using [Shorebird](https://shorebird.dev).
 Majority of credit for this step goes to the Bitrise team.
-This Shorebird Release step forks the Flutter Build step in order to make using Shorebird a "drop-in" replacement step.
+This Shorebird Release step adapts the Flutter Build step in order to make using Shorebird a "drop-in" replacement step.

-CURRENTLY IN DEVELOPMENT

 ## Platform Support
 - Android
-- iOS (In Progress)
+- iOS (Planned/In Progress)

 ## How to use this Step